Dormar2/tokenpdf/README.md

 ## Writing Configuration Files

-Configurations define your tokens, page settings, and more.
-Let's start with a simple example.
+Configurations define your monsters, their tokens, the maps, and the pdf layout and generation process.

 ### Minimal Configuration: Single Token